TerryV8/click-count/docs/terraform_variables.md

 # Variables for your Infrastructure

-Configurations can be defined in any file with a .tf extension using terraform syntax.
+The infrastructure managed by Terraform is defined in .tf files, which are written in HashiCorp Configuration Language (HCL).

-The variables.tf file defines all the variables that tune your infrastructure.
+Edit the variables.tf file which defines all the variables that tune your infrastructure:

-Edit variables.tf:
 ```console
 variable "access_key" {
   description = "AWS access key"